jamsocket/limelight/README.md

 [![A scaled and rotated triangle](https://github.com/drifting-in-space/limelight/raw/main/assets/03-uniform.png)](https://drifting-in-space.github.io/limelight/03-uniform/)

-Uniforms are values that can be ready in both shader and fragment programs.
+Uniforms are values that can be used in both shader and fragment programs.
 They can vary between `render` calls, but for a given render call each uniform has a constant value across all vertices and fragments.